Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 If the idea of donuts and coffee appeals to your morning taste buds, then Idle Hour Coffee shop serves up the popular Tepuy Donuts and an excellent range of coffee options.

 Located on Oberlin Road in a lovely neighborhood spot not far from Five Points and the Village District.
-This boutique coffee house also has a small cafe menu with pastries, paninis, sandwiches, bagels and baked goods.

-Comfy inside seating consists of cozy couches and booths, and outside are a few tables and chairs for when the weather is nice.
-Read our full review of Idle Hour Coffee
+It has comfy inside seating that consists of cozy couches and booths, and outside are a few tables and chairs for when the weather is nice.

 Iris Coffee Lab & Cafe